JetBlue: Fleet development

 Since 2011, JetBlue has made multiple order and order differentials.
 At first, the airline intended to revamp its fleet with the introduction of 40 Airbus A320neos.
 The airline has made multiple changes to its order books with ordering multiple Airbus A321 aircraft and later converting almost all of its A320neo orders to ones for the Airbus A321neo.

 From 2018 to 2019, the airline made multiple changes to its fleet plans, with the airline intending to replace all of its aging Embraer E190 aircraft with the Airbus A220-300.
 The airline later modified its Airbus A321neo orders to introduce the Airbus A321XLR aircraft to its fleet.

 In 2020, JetBlue welcomed its first Airbus A220, and in 2021, the A321LR was added to the fleet.
-The airline expects to welcome the Airbus A321XLR aircraft to its fleet in 2025.
+The airline had expected to welcome the Airbus A321XLR aircraft to its fleet in 2025, but subsequently deferred delivery of 44 aircraft – including the XLR variant – until at least 2030 as part of its JetForward strategy to return the airline to profitability.